Why Do Allergies Cause Brain Fog? Allergies - AirPurifiers.com

 How Do You Prevent Brain Fog Allergies?

-The best way to prevent brain fog allergies is to reduce exposure to airborne allergens and pollutants.
+The best way to prevent brain fog from allergies is to reduce exposure to airborne allergens and pollutants.
 An air purifier with a HEPA filter that can trap particles as small as 0.3 microns is recommended for reducing exposure to airborne allergens and pollutants.
 Additionally, it is important to keep your home clean and free of clutter, which can harbor allergens such as dust mites or mold spores.
 If possible, try to avoid going outside when there are high levels of pollution in the area for extended periods of time.

 Can Allergies Cause Brain Fog and Lightheadedness?